Local Ad: Production

 "Local Ad" was the seventh episode of the series written by B. J. Novak, who also acts in the show as Ryan Howard, and the first episode of the series directed by Jason Reitman, who directed the films Juno and Thank You for Smoking.
 When speaking about his directorial experience with The Office, Reitman stated that "Anyhow, the whole experience was awesome.
-They’re all geniuses over there.
-I didn’t have to contribute much at the end of the day because they’re all so on their game."
+They're all geniuses over there.
+I didn’t have to contribute much at the end of the day because they're all so on their game."
 He also stated that "Weird moment of production design surprise – There's a three ring binder on Creed's desk with the logo from the Academy of Tobacco Studies that we created for [Thank You For] Smoking.
 I have no idea how it got there and neither does he."
 B.J.
-Novak's brother Jesse, a musician, contributed in writing the song that some of the characters sing in the episode.
+Novak's brother Jesse, a musician, contributed by writing the second commercial jingle in the episode, and the third jingle was written by Craig Robinson, the actor who plays reoccurring character Darryl Philbin and leads the cast members in performing both the second and third jingle.

 The Second Life scenes in "Local Ad" were produced by Clear Ink of Berkeley, CA, using existing locations within Second Life as well as virtual sets created for the episode.
 In a study made by IAG Research, the appearance of Second Life in "Local Ad" was rated eighth in the top ten most effective product placements of 2007.
 The Office was the only non-reality show to make the list, and Second Life was the only product on the list that did not pay for its placement.

-In a deleted scene, Toby has an idea for the ad: film it in slow-motion so that it will stand out when the viewer uses his TiVo or other DVR to speed past it.
-The staff loves the idea, but Michael hates it and won't consider it, even though Toby reveals he formerly worked in advertising for three years.
+The two sides of Michael and Ryan's phone conversation were filmed simultaneously, with a second unit shooting Ryan's part.

+Scenes which were filmed for the episode but deleted include Toby suggesting the ad be filmed in slow-motion, Jim and Michael roleplaying as a producer and an artistically idealistic director, and Jim encasing Dwight's rocket launcher in gelatin in Second Life.